kubernetes-sigs/krew/site/content/docs/developer-guide/plugin-manifest.md

         - linux
     # 'uri' specifies .zip or .tar.gz archive URL of a plugin
     uri: https://github.com/achanda/kubectl-restart/archive/v0.0.3.zip
-    # 'sha256' is the sha256sum of the url above
+    # 'sha256' is the sha256sum of the url (archive file) above
     sha256: d7079b79bf4e10e55ded435a2e862efe310e019b6c306a8ff04191238ef4b2b4
     # 'files' lists which files should be extracted out from downloaded archive
     files: